KeepSilentNow/voice-identity-watermarking-samples/README.md

 # voice-identity-watermarking-samples

-Download this repository and open [audio.html](audio.html) on a broswer
+Download this repository and open [audio.html](audio.html) on a browser